billyvinning/top-ai-papers/_README.md

 # top-ai-papers

 This repository is intended as a resource that aggregates the most-cited papers published within the most-influential Artificial Intelligence (AI) journals.
-The results are tabulated lower in this `README`; provided are all-time rankings, decadal rankings and yearly rankings from 1990 to 2023.
+The results are tabulated lower in this `README`; provided are all-time rankings and decadal rankings from {year_lower} to {year_upper}.
 The most-influential AI journals considered are those according to [SCImago's](https://www.scimagojr.com/) SCImago Journal Rank (SJR) indicator; the number of citations are provided by [Crossref](https://www.crossref.org/).

-# Results Table
+# Rankings

 {table_data}